pehala/song-book/README.md

 # Getting Started

-First clone the repository from Github and switch to the new directory:
+First clone the repository from GitHub and switch to the new directory:

     git clone https://github.com/pehala/song-book.git
     cd song-book